 An image says more than a thousand words.
 A great image can stir emotion, communicate a message, or capture a moment, otherwise lost to history.
 In science, it can also help us to reveal various aspects of our scientific work and inform of scientific findings.
 In the end, images are the backbones of visualization.
 Therefore, we are happy to continue also in this year the VCBM image contest.

-The submissions will be judged by a jury consisting of internationally recognized biological and medical illustrators.
+The submissions will be judged by a jury.
 The best-ranked submission will receive the VCBM Image Award.

 The conference attendees will vote for a submission to receive the People’s Choice Award.

 Each participant can submit up to three submissions.
 The submissions should be zip archives containing the following two files:

 - high resolution, the smaller dimension of at least 1000 pixels

 - file size should not exceed 20 MB

 - a readme.txt containing the following information: